geekhunger/doncron/README.md

 ```

 Then, before I finally boot my ExpressJS application, I call out for `require("cron").activate()` to activate all of my defined cronjobs.
 That's it.

+Oh, and if you use something like [SeppukuJS](https://www.npmjs.com/package/seppukujs) to gracefully kill your application, then you can also use `require("cron").deactivate()` too, to stop and clear all of your queued cronjobs.s